punchagan/mumbaiultimate.in/posts/dates-confirmed.rst

 played on Saturday, 8th.
 Sunday is meant to be a fun day, where the players from various tournaments can hangout together and may be play some beach Ultimate or tour around Mumbai!

+EDIT: The dates have been changed to 7th to 9th March, 2014.
+(Friday, Saturday, Sunday)